Ria0904-r/Complete-guide-to-Git-and-Git-Hub/README.md

 cp -R <src> <dest> - Copy the directory from source and paste them in the destination path.

 mv <src> <dest> - Moves the files from source and pastes them in destination path

+git init -  It initializes a git repository git add filename - Adds file/folder to the staging area.

+git add --all / git add -A/ git add . - Adds all the files to the staging area

+git commit -m “message” - Adds staged changes to the local repository.

+git status - Check the status of a staging area

+git log- Command for checking the history of commits